libgdx/libgdx.github.io/wiki/tools/hiero.md

 ### BMFont

-The [BMFont](http://www.angelcode.com/products/bmfont/) tool uses FreeType.
+The [BMFont](https://www.angelcode.com/products/bmfont/) tool uses FreeType.
 It has additional supersampling features for smoother glyphs.
-BMFont does not support effects like drop-shadows or outlines, but glyphs can be output with padding and effects applied with Paint.NET, Photoshop, etc. Typical export settings are [here](http://wiki.libgdx.googlecode.com/git/img/bmfont-export.png).
+BMFont does not support effects like drop-shadows or outlines, but glyphs can be output with padding and effects applied with Paint.NET, Photoshop, etc.

 BMFont is Windows only but can be run using [Wine](https://www.winehq.org/).
 There are reports that it hangs if the space character is exported.
 The space character can be added manually, eg:
 ```